crackdog/ts3c/README.md

 ts3c
 ====

-ts3c is a small command line interface for ts3chatter written in Haskell.
+ts3c is a small command line interface for ts3chatter written in Haskell as a small test project.